gsmainclusivetechlab/mmapi-android-sdk/docs/merchantPayment/viewAccountBalance.Readme.md

 # View Account Balance

-Obtain the balance of requested account,Pass the account identier list  to the function to retrieve the balance details
+Obtain the balance of requested account,Pass the account identifier list  to the function to retrieve the balance details

 ```java